Acupressure Points for Thyroid Ailments

 Bladderwrack

 Add two teaspoons of the bladderwrack herb to a cup of warm water.
-Leave for up to ten minutes, strain, add honey, and drink up to three times daily.
+Leave for up to ten minutes, then strain.
+Add honey and drink up to three times daily.

 Vitamins

-Hypothyroidism can be a deficiency caused by a lack of B12 and C. Consuming Vitamin B12 stimulates the thyroid gland, and vitamin C fights oxidative stress that worsens the problem.
-Consider getting methylated B12 and a food-based vitamin C.
+Hypothyroidism can be caused by a deficiency of Vitamin B12 and Vitamin C. Consuming Vitamin B12 stimulates the thyroid gland, and Vitamin C helps combat oxidative stress that exacerbates the condition.
+Consider taking methylated B12 and a food-based vitamin C supplement.

 Nettle

-Add two teaspoons of nettle tea to a cup of hot water and leave for 10 minutes.
-Add honey and consume while warm three times a day.
+Add two teaspoons of nettle tea to a cup of hot water and let it steep for 10 minutes.
+Add honey and consume while warm, three times a day.

 As you can see, there are natural ways to treat thyroid problems if they are not severe.
 You can also consume eggs, fish, meat, fruits like tomatoes, dairy products, and vegetables using the above methods.